cwhitney85/instaclone-client/README.md

 4. A nav bar for easy navigation <br/>
 5. A search bar to find other users <br/>
 6. Show pages for posts and profiles <br/>

+Technologies Used: <br>
+Express
+Heroku
+Mongodb
+Axios
+React
+Node.js
+RESTful API
+Git

+MERN is an acronym for Mongodb, Express, Node.js and React.js.
+They are all used together to make web applications.
+Node.js and Express are use collectively to serve the back-end while Mongodb is used to store data.
+The frontend is built using React.
+All four technologies are JavaScript based which is primarily why they are used together.
+The instaClone application is deployed using Heroku which is a cloud platform used to get the apps to the market.

+Links: